 Economist/M & E Specialist, Energy for Development

-You can be based in our office in Delhi, Bangalore, The Hague, Addis Ababa or Washington, DC.
+You can be based in our office in Ethiopia, Kenya, Uganda or other African countries.
 You must be legally able to work in the country in which you would be located - please let us know which country would be applicable in your cover letter.

 You will support the team to develop and apply robust M&E methods, and you will substantively contribute to conceptualizing and authoring knowledge products.
 You will help develop impact tracking frameworks for energy access interventions in health and livelihoods